defispartan/lens-frames/README.md

 ## Frame Requests

 When a user clicks a button on a frame, the frame receives a POST request with the payload format below.
-The payload contains `untrustedData`, containing details of the action taken, and `trustedData`, an EIP-712 signed message from a profile owner or delegated executor used to verify the authenticity of `untrustedData`.
+The payload contains `untrustedData`, containing details of the action taken, and `trustedData`, an EIP-712 signed message from a profile owner or delegated executor used to verify the authenticity that a frame request originated from a specific Lens profileId.

 ```
 {